ksheps/ksheps.github.io/index.md

 Previously, I reported for [BBC News](http://www.bbc.com/news) in the Washington, D.C. bureau covering politics and writing features for the US and Canada section.

 I was a James Reston fellow for [The New York Times](//nytimes.com), where I reported for the politics desk in Washington, D.C.
-I worked as an intern for the [Los Angeles Times](//latimes.com) and for a regional paper in northern Virginia, [The Free Lance-Star](//fredericksburg.com).
+I worked as an intern for [The Los Angeles Times](//latimes.com) and for a regional paper in northern Virginia, [The Free Lance-Star](//fredericksburg.com).

 In May 2016, I graduated with honors from the [Columbia University Graduate School of Journalism](//www.journalism.columbia.edu/), where I spent a year developing my data skills, investigative reporting and narrative writing style.
 I graduated with a B.A. in English from UCLA in March, 2015.

 If you have a tip, comment or feedback on a story, send me an email at [kshepherd(at)wweek(dot)com](mailto:kshepherd@wweek.com).
 You can also find me on [Twitter](//twitter.com/katemshepherd).

 ## Portfolio

-Read some of my work:

 ### Willamette Week